reactjs/react.dev/src/content/learn/extracting-state-logic-into-a-reducer.md

 </Sandpack>

 Each of its event handlers calls `setTasks` in order to update the state.
-As this component grows, so does the amount of state logic sprinkled throughout it.
+As this Component grows, so does the amount of state logic sprinkled throughout it.
 To reduce this complexity and keep all your logic in one easy-to-access place, you can move that state logic into a single function outside your component, **called a "reducer".**

 Reducers are a different way to handle state.
 You can migrate from `useState` to `useReducer` in three steps: